-2.1.1.6.
+2.1.1.5.
 HA Server OS Configuration

-Check to make sure any performance configuration such as turning off THP (transparent huge pages), and putting serverlocks.dir into a RAM filesystem have also been made to your HA Failover system.
-See SDP Guide: Maximizing Server Performance
+Check to make sure any performance configuration such as turning off THP (transparent huge pages), and putting serverlocks.dir into a RAM filesystem have also been made to your HA Failover

 2.2.
 Failing over